Frequently Asked Questions

 Where is the Betty Ann Norton Theatre School?

-We operate classes and camps out of the following venues:
+We operate weekly speech and drama classes, and camps out of the following venues:

 Cuisle Arts & Cultural Centre, St. Louis High School, Charleville Road, Rathmines, Dublin 6.